 Although the Sendai area was inhabited as early as 20,000 years ago, the history of Sendai as a city begins from 1600, when the daimyō Date Masamune relocated to Sendai.
 Tradition says that Masamune chose this kanji so that the castle would prosper as long as a mountain inhabited by an immortal hermit.

 Sendai-shi, Japanese: [seꜜndai]) is the capital city of Miyagi Prefecture, Japan, the largest city in the Tōhoku region, and the second largest city north of Tokyo.
 The city was founded in 1600 by the daimyō Date Masamune, and is nicknamed the City of Trees.
 In the summer, the Sendai Tanabata Festival, the largest Tanabatafestival in Japan, is held.
 In winter, the trees are decorated with thousands of lights for the Pageant of Starlight

-For an authentic and contagious Japanese expression of Christianity
+Pray for an authentic and contagious Japanese expression of Christianity.

-For more YWAMers to join us, especially Japanese
+Pray for more YWAMers to join us, especially Japanese Christians.

-That we can start new YWAM communities in the other 5 unreached prefectures of North-East Japan (Tohoku)
+Pray that we can start new YWAM communities in the other 5 unreached prefectures of North-East Japan (Tohoku region).